ImgBotApp/InternetNL/faqs/report/test/error_pl.md

-At least one subtest was not able to run ⇒ no results
+Execution error for at least one subtest ⇒ no result in test section